erdogant/clustimage/docs/source/Examples.rst

    | |figE3|  |
    +----------+

-.. |figE4| image:: ../figs/101_dendrogram.png
+.. |figE4| image:: ../figs/101_tsne_no_mean.png
 .. |figE5| image:: ../figs/101_tsne.png

-.. table:: Left: Dendrogram.
-Right: tSNE plot coloured on the cluster-labels.
+.. table:: Left: Unique images gathered from the center of the cluster.
+Right: Averaged image of the cluster.
    :align: center

    +----------+----------+